mlange-42/tiny-world/docs/SCENARIOS.md

 A small example map is shown below.

-* The first line contains frequencies of random terrains
+* The 1st line contains frequencies of random terrains.
+* The second line contains the number of initially placable trains.
-* The second line contains a list of required achievements, separated by spaces
+* The 3rd line contains a list of required achievements, separated by spaces.
-* The third line contains the relative coordinates of the starting position, from the top-left corner (0,0)
+* The 4th line contains the relative coordinates of the starting position, from the top-left corner (0,0).
+* All further lines are the actual map.

 Terrain characters are defined in [`data/json/terrain.json`](https://github.com/mlange-42/tiny-world/blob/main/data/json/terrain.json).
 Achievements are defined in [`data/json/achievements.json`](https://github.com/mlange-42/tiny-world/blob/main/data/json/achievements.json)

 ```
 1r 20- 6^ 6~ 1+ 6t
+500
 play-the-game
 8 8
 ......---------~....